ava-labs/hypersdk/docs/tutorials/morpheusvm/options.md

 difference between our version and the canonical MorpheusVM version is that we haven’t included any options in our code.

-We’ll talk about options later on, but for right now, the main gist of options is that they allow developers to extend the functionality of their VM.
+To summarize in a single line, options allow developers to extend the functionality of their VM.
 Here, we’ll implement a JSON-RPC option that will allow users to query the state of their VM.

 To get started, create the following files in your `tutorial/` directory: